Ergotropic advantage in a measurement-fueled quantum heat engine

-In this paper, we have studied a measurement-fueled quantum engine based on a coupled two-qubits system where weak measurements of the spin components are used as a source of heat.
-In the specific cases we have analyzed, the z–z case yields zero work output in the four-stroke cycle with generalized measurements.
-There are two possible orderings of the post-measurement probabilities which correspond to active post-measurement state $\rho^{PM}$.
-Incorporating an ergotropy-extracting stroke after the measurement stroke yields a positive work output.
-Furthermore, a reduced three-stroke cycle (without adiabatic strokes) yields the same performance as the five-stroke cycle.
+In this paper, {we studied the effect of additional ergotropy extraction on the performance of a measurement-fueled quantum engine based on a coupled two-qubits system.} Here, the weak measurements of the spin components are used as a resource for input heat.
+We first analyzed the case of z-z weak measurements in a five-stroke cycle.
+The corresponding four-stroke cycle yields zero work output.
+Notably, the post-measurement state has no coherence in the energy eigenbasis.
+However, there are two possible orderings of the post-measurement probabilities leading to an active post-measurement state.
+We find that an ergotropy-extracting stroke inserted after the measurement stroke enables a net positive work output.
+Furthermore, a reduced three-stroke cycle (without the adiabatic strokes) yields the same performance as the five-stroke cycle.
+However, for other measurement directions (e.g., x–x, x–z), the post-measurement active state, in general, has coherence.
+Here, the four-stroke engine already delivers non-zero work, yet the inclusion of an ergotropic stroke enhances the performance.
+We also find that weak x–x measurements can surpass the projective ones in efficiency, highlighting the role of the measurement strength as a tuning parameter.
+In contrast, some settings (e.g., x–y case with projective measurements) yield passive post-measurement states, offering no ergotropic advantage.

-For measurement directions, such as x–x or x–z, the four-stroke cycle produces non-zero work, and the ergotropic extension further improves the performance.
-In general, several orderings of the post-measurement probabilities may occur, although projective measurements can yield a unique ordering.
-Notably, weak x–x and x–z measurements within a five-stroke cycle can achieve a higher efficiency than projective measurements, underscoring the role of weak measurements in optimizing the performance of a quantum engine.
+A general identity, valid for arbitrary Hamiltonian and non-selective measurements, was established, which shows that the total work of the five-stroke engine equals the sum of its four-stroke and three-stroke counterparts.
+The present findings underline three key points: (i) measurements combined with ergotropy extraction can increase useful work; (ii) engine performance depends sensitively on the measurement strength; and (iii) appropriate choices of these parameters can outperform both standard four-stroke and three-stroke cycles.